 This worry started about three years ago when Sofia was about 6 months old and ever since it’s gradually gotten more consuming – the last six months have been horrendous.
 I’ve been making myself physically ill worrying about something that I can’t even control.
-I refrain from taking the kids to places which may ‘harbour bugs’, I get anxious everytime I see Sofia put her hands in her mouth and I snap at her when I really shouldn’t, if Arlo’s off his food or Sofia says she’s not hungry I get worked up that it ‘must be because the bug is coming’ – all rational thinking goes out the window.
+I refrain from taking the kids to places which may ‘harbour bugs’.
+I get anxious every time I see Sofia put her hands in her mouth and I snap at her when I really shouldn’t.
+If Arlo’s off his food or Sofia says she’s not hungry I get worked up that it ‘must be because the bug is coming’ – all rational thinking goes out of the window.

-So after months of getting in a state I booked a doctor’s appointment and today was the day.
+So after months of getting in a state I booked a doctor’s appointment and today was the day to face my sickness fear.
 I felt like a complete wally when I walked in; after all I haven’t got a burn to heal, I’ve not got a broken leg to fix, I’ve not got a cough that won’t silence – I’ve got transfixed on a problem that isn’t even there.

 So I’ll report back after my first chat – until then I’ll be keeping my hands super washed and living in a super sterile environment!